duncanmeech/dom/README.md

 The alternative is approach is to use the browsers native APIs which deliver optimal performance at the expense of ease of use.
 The native APIs suffer from a number of small deficiencies some of which include:

-1. Relatively simple tasks which can require large, pedantic code blocks e.g. multiple calls to document.createElement/HTMLElement.appendChild.
+1. Relatively simple tasks which can require large, pedantic code blocks e.g. multiple calls to document.createElement/HTMLElement.appendChild etc.
 2. Iteration often requires conversion of browser data structures to array e.g. Array.prototype.slice.call(document.querySelectorAll('.some-class')).forEach...
 3. Native browser APIs sometimes return static lists but many times return live lists ( e.g.. getElementsByClassName verus querySelectorAll ) which can cause subtle bugs if the list is stored for later iteration.